owenroberts/mmp270/labs/0-0_Open_Lab_Intro.md

 - You can click on the `Completed` checks to see how the Skill Tree progresses
 - The `Progress` page shows your progress in the class, it will reset when you refresh the page
 - The `Plan` page will save your changes so you can compare your progress to your plan
-- Choose a series of labs that adds up to at least 35 total points
+- Choose a series of labs that adds up to *at least 35 total points*

 ## 4. Document your Path
 - Take screen shots of the sections you want to complete
 - Make a new post on the Open Lab and add your screen shots
-- Explain why you want to take that path
+- Write 2-3 sentences on why you chose the labs you chose

 ## 5. Publish your first post on Open Lab
-- Add the correct category for the Open Lab post and click Publish
+- Add the "Open Lab Intro" for the Open Lab post and click Publish

 ## Resources
 - [Signing up on the BMCC Open Lab](https://openlab.bmcc.cuny.edu/blog/help/how-to-sign-up-and-log-in-to-bmcc-openlab-students-staff-faculty/){:target="blank"}